 “By working together in a seamless educational system, we all will thrive – including our business community, which will undoubtedly benefit from a well-trained and competently educated talent pool.” – Dr. Tonjua Williams

 Enhancing student access, success and the quality of their experience are the most treasured values of Dr. Tonjua Williams, St. Petersburg College’s 7th President.
-She has served SPC for over 31 years, rising through the ranks in a variety of academic and administrative roles, including Senior Vice President for Student Services and Provost of the Tarpon Springs Campus.
+She has served SPC for more than 30 years, rising through the ranks in a variety of academic and administrative roles, including Senior Vice President for Student Services and Provost of the Tarpon Springs Campus.

 Dr. Williams is nationally recognized as an expert in student development and strategic planning that transforms departments and institutions.
 She has received many awards and recognitions – most recently the National Institute for Staff and Organizational Development’s John E. Roueche International Leadership Award, the Tampa Bay Business Journal’s Businesswoman of the Year award, and as one of the top 25 women in higher education by Diverse Issues in Higher Education.
 Dr. Williams holds a Ph.D. from Barry University in Higher Education Administration with a specialization in Educational Leadership.